RoryMacGregor88/Cryptonite/README.md

 ## Cryptonite

-A simple React build to learn more about data visualization and advanced React concepts.
+A simple React build to learn more about data visualization and advanced React concepts:

+Functional components
+Styled components
+Template Literals